patrickfuchs/buildH/docs/buildh.md

 -t popc0-25ns_dt1000.xtc -opx popc0-25ns_dt1000_with_H
 ```

 Here we added the flag `-opx` to request a pdb and an xtc file of the system with all the reconstructed hydrogens.
 Note that the flag takes a base name without extension since it will create a pdb and an xtc, here `popc0-25ns_dt1000_with_H.pdb` and `popc0-25ns_dt1000_with_H.xtc`.
 The use of this flag `-opx` requires the `.def` file to contain **all possible pairs of C-H** to reconstruct (since the trajectory with all Hs will be reconstructed).
+Importantly, the newly built hydrogens in the output pdb will be named according to the names written in the def file.
+See more about this [here](def_format.md).
 The order parameters will be written in `OP_buildH.out` (default name).

 ### Get a single pdb file with reconstructed hydrogens